 This program is open to students returning for a second supervised ministry for two consecutive terms starting in September.
 Completion of both terms is required before credit is granted.
 This internship can be arranged as a second year at the same site or at a different site to provide another type of contextual experience.
 Like the first supervised ministry, the second internship, under the mentorship of a trained supervisor, is combined with a peer reflection group (Practicum) facilitated by a practitioner, for a total of four hundred hours over the two terms.
 The internship is guided by a learning covenant that is developed by the student in collaboration with the supervisor.
 In addition to performing typical internship responsibilities, each intern creates a unique major project that involves substantive research and is presented to other students in the advanced practicum.
 Students interested in a second internship should notify the Director of Supervised Ministries of their intent by February 1 of the preceding spring term when placements are being arranged.
 Prerequisite: Successful completion of one supervised ministry internship.

-YDS offers financial aid to its MDiv student interns in the form of a $4000 stipend which is paid in monthly installments.
+YDS offers financial aid to its MDiv student interns up to $4000 for the year which is paid in semi-monthly installments during the semester.
 MAR student interns may receive stipends, as funds are available.
 Students who do CPE also qualify for $4000 of aid in the form of work-study funds.
 Thus, students can receive a stipend for the first supervised ministry internship and CPE ($8000 total) when these credits are used as electives necessary for the MAR or MDiv degree.
 If a student receives payment from their site (other than travel compensation), that amount is subtracted from the YDS stipend.

 Students wishing to complete summer internships should note that they will need to pay tuition for the internship since it is a summer course.
 The rates are typically around $2500 for a summer 6-credit class.
 Your academic financial aid will also apply, however; check with the Office of Financial Aid for details.